Digital Marketing Consultant

 GEO implication: You need to rank for the sub-queries that AI systems generate from your topic area, not just the primary keywords your customers use.
 Topical depth and cluster content architecture are essential for capturing these fan-out queries.

 Once relevant passages are retrieved, the AI evaluates source credibility before deciding whether to cite it.
-This evaluation incorporates signals including: domain authority, recency of the content, presence of verifiable data and citations, consistency of the author's expertise across the web, and how frequently the source has been cited by other trusted sources.
+This evaluation incorporates: domain authority, content recency, presence of verifiable data and citations, consistency of the author's expertise across the web, and how frequently the source has been cited by other trusted sources.
+If you want to build the kind of authority that AI systems recognize, consider getting a custom SEO consulting quote tailored to your specific content goals.

 The AI assembles retrieved passages into a coherent response, typically citing 2–7 sources per answer depending on the platform.
 Perplexity is most transparent about citations.
 ChatGPT and Claude tend to synthesize more without explicit attribution.
 Google AI Overviews blend citations with their own summary.